Corneal Collagen Cross-Linking for Keratoconus

 Corneal collagen cross-linking (CXL) is currently the only treatment that may slow down the progression of keratoconus.
 This is a minimally invasive procedure to strengthen corneal tissue and stabilize the cornea’s shape.

-If you have been diagnosed with keratoconus, or if you are concerned that your condition might be deteriorating, contact Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, & Dr. Catherine Tsang at Scleral Lens and Keratoconus Center at Issaquah Eyeworks to evaluate whether CXL is the best option for you.
+If you have been diagnosed with keratoconus, or if you are concerned that your condition might be deteriorating, contact Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, & Dr. Catherine Tsang at Scleral Lens and Keratoconus Center at Issaquah Eyeworks to evaluate whether CXL is the best option for you.

 What Is Corneal Collagen Cross-Linking?